 What goes with Thai food?

-Thai Cucumber Salad is the perfect side dish for that new curry recipe you are loving!
+Thai Cucumber Salad is the perfect side dish for that any curry recipe you are into!
 Sometimes it’s hard to know what side dishes to make when you’re trying out new cuisines.
 Other ideas are rice of course (sticky rice would be great!), toasted bread, pineapple fried rice, simple stir fried vegetables, green mango salad, etc.

 This Thai Cucumber Salad is what is authentically served in Thailand when you order Chicken Satay: you get the chicken skewers with the cucumber relish, a side of peanut sauce, and grilled or toasted white bread to bring it all together.
 Everything gets dipped in the sauce, and it’s kind of like a deconstructed sandwich.
 Here’s what it looks like: